asadmahdi-phy/asadmahdi-phy.github.io/_pages/about.md

 An aspiring researcher of two infinities - from the smallest building blocks as quantum fields to the largest scales of the relativistic universe.
 After completing my foundational training in Bangladesh, I moved to France to pursue advanced studies, aiming to build a career in theoretical, numerical, and computational physics.

-Beyond research, I find joy in traveling around European cities, teaching maths and physics, and fighting fascism in Bangladesh.
+Beyond research, I find joy in traveling around European cities, teaching maths and physics, and bashing fascism in Bangladesh.